dariober/excelToCsv/README.md

 Example usage:

 ```
-excelToCsv in1.xlsx in2.xlsx
+excelToCsv -i in1.xlsx in2.xlsx
-excelToCsv in1.xlsx | awk '$3 == "Sheet1"'
+excelToCsv -i in1.xlsx | awk '$3 == "Sheet1"'
 ```

 Installation